 About the Artist

 In presenting my work, I have found a strong resonance for my amulets.
 It seems that the pieces I care so much about personally also touch other people who are seeking connection and spirituality.
-The wearable art I make speaks to people about their own journeys and the inherent peace and comfort they often find in the natural world.
-That makes me hopeful about my work, that the jewelry I make becomes very personal and individual for each wearer, and yet, our stories are connected to the long human tradition of melding art with life.
+The wearable art I make speaks to people about their own journeys.
+They see the inherent peace and comfort of the natural world.
+They respond to symbols that have no immediate explanation, but resonate with their inner selves.
+That makes me hopeful about my work, our stories connecting the long human tradition of melding art with life.

-Although I live in Spokane, in the last few years I have been traveling the country attending well-known juried shows for most of every spring and summer.
+Although I live in Spokane, in the last few years I have been traveling the country attending well-known juried shows during the summer.
 Under my company name of Silver Element Jewelry, I have covered thousands of miles to share my art and my symbolism at outdoor crafts festivals.

-After many years, I can once again begin to create custom pieces for individual clients.
+One of my most creative endeavors is creating custom pieces for individual clients.
 This process allows me to spend time with specific people, to design pieces for them that reflect their own personal journeys.
-I want to help them express their stories with a wearable piece of art.
+I help them express their individual stories with a wearable piece of art.
 I work with people intimately, finding ways to transform their own emotional landscapes into a highly personal pieces.
-These are often wedding rings but have also been intricately worked pendants with deep symbolic meaning.